tuhinsharma121/tuhinsharma-com/content/blogs/raptor/index.md

 ---
-title: Revolutionizing Smart Buildings with Federated Learning
+title: RAPTOR - A Smarter Way to Retrieve and Use Information in AI
 authors:
 - admin
 tags:
-- Deep Learning
-- Pytorch
+- GenAI
-- Pysyft
+- RAPTOR
-summary: Enables the training of ML models in decentralized manner on local data samples without exchanging them.
+summary: A new way to retrieve and summarize information efficiently.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2024-05-19T14:15:00Z"
+date: "2025-03-10T14:15:00Z"

 # Schedule page publish date (NOT talk date).
-publishDate: "2024-05-19T00:00:00Z"
+publishDate: "2025-03-10T00:00:00Z"

 # Is this a featured talk? (true/false)